howonlee/mertonon/docs/v0_7_roadmap.md

 - [x] Sensible messages for logout
 - [x] Splice in validations again for creation

-- [ ] Validation popups, etc again
+- [x] Validation popups, etc again
-- [ ] Login, intro sidebars, w/ custom labels
+- [x] Rest of the form inputs, make em re-framey
-- [ ] Rest of the form inputs, make em re-framey
+- [x] Login, intro sidebars, w/ custom labels

 - [ ] Creation sidebars: the normal ones.
 Gotta see if validations can be c&p
 - [ ] Action sidebar, redo it for grad kickoff.
 Test all the way to grad kickoff again
 - [ ] Create and delete for password logins separately with selector lol